Methylphenidate Withdrawal Symptoms and Signs and Detoxification

 Dopamine causes feelings of pleasure and helps prevent depression.
 Therefore, when a user stops taking methylphenidate, the sudden lack of dopamine can bring on depression.
 The cessation of the drug can also unmask preexisting depression that has gone untreated.
 Because of this connection with depression, suddenly stopping methylphenidate use is not advised.

-Withdrawing from Methylphenidate: Treatment Methods and Options for Help
+Withdrawing from Methylphenidate: Options for Help

 Methylphenidate withdrawal treatment, also known as detoxification, is usually done under medical supervision.
 A doctor prescribes increasingly lower doses over time so that withdrawal is gradual instead of sudden.
 A methylphenidate user may choose an inpatient or outpatient program for treatment.
 An inpatient program involves staying in the hospital or a rehab center full time during the course of treatment.
 This option works well for heavy methylphenidate users because detoxification and recovery can be monitored consistently by medical professionals.